pirminkager/sennotron/README.md

 # sennotron

+Read out adc is working
+Data collection and saving (data.py) is working

 ## Installation

 It is important to always have a stable and predictive environment.
 Packages installed on the system